peem64/MMM-SMH/README.md

 1. Check the troubleshooting section above
 2. Verify your MagicMirror installation is working
 3. Test the module in development mode first
+4. Check browser console and MagicMirror logs for errors

 ## Version History